Paweł Tuchlin: Investigation, arrest, psychiatric evaluation, trial and sentence

-Tuchlin spent 6 months on psychiatric observation in Szczecin, where he was perceived as kind and helpful, he discovered his artistic talents, even winning a competition for making bread sculptures.
+Tuchlin spent six months on psychiatric observation in Szczecin, where he was perceived as kind and helpful, and discovered his artistic talents, even winning a competition for making bread sculptures.
 The good material, mixed with saliva, could make the bread form and then congeal any form it was given.
 Tuchlin made three vaginal mock-ups in this way, even decorating them with natural bristles.
-He fell in love with a psychiatrist, beginning to write letters to her.
+He fell in love with a psychiatrist and began to write letters to her.
 So that she could not underestimate him, because only he knew what the words "real man" meant.
 He gave one of those sheaths as a gift to her.
 The doctor suffered a nervous breakdown.

 During the course of the investigation, Tuchlin admitted to 10 murders and 11 attempted murders.
 As he claimed during the interrogation, he murdered to feel better.
 At the hearing, however, he recanted his testimony, claiming that he was forced to confess by the police.
-The regional court in Gdańsk sentenced Tuchlin to death for 9 murders and 11 attempted murders on August 6, 1985.
+The regional court in Gdańsk sentenced Tuchlin to death for nine murders and 11 attempted murders on 6 August 1985.

 The Supreme Court upheld the sentence and the State Council decided not to grant leniency.
-The sentence was carried out and Tuchlin was hanged at the detention center at 12 Kurkowa Street on May 25, 1987.
+The sentence was carried out and Tuchlin was hanged at the detention centre at 12 Kurkowa Street on 25 May 1987.
 After his death, he was decapitated and immersed in a formalin jar, which later went missing.
 He was buried in the Łostowicki cemetery in Gdańsk, at one of the NN headquarters.
 According to Marek Maj, a defender of Tuchlin during the investigation, gravediggers urinated in the coffin before the lid was closed.